top of page

 • Existentially distressed (“How can the world be like this?”)

-If that’s you; you’re not “too sensitive.”
-You’re having a normal nervous system response to a very not normal situation.
+If that’s you, you’re not “too sensitive.”
+You’re having a normal nervous system response to a very abnormal situation.

 • Secondary trauma